insipx/Ruwm/plan/plan.md

 	- Config file parser
 	Future:
 		- put files in system dirs '/usr/share/????' && '/home/$USER/.config/ruwm/config'
+	- Scancodes
+		- create a thin wrapper around scancode::Scancode in order to be able to implement Hash, PartialEq, Eq, and Hash for it.
+		- can translate scancodes into one-character-codes
+		- TODO Look into XKB.
+This may be my savour here for different keyboard layouts
+			- but i'm really not sure b/c i have no clue what it does

 # Map Event
 	- data structure (B-Tree)